dart-lang/site-www/src/language/records.md

 point = color;
 ```

-Records automatically define `hashCode` and `==` methods structurally based on
+Records automatically define `hashCode` and `==` methods based on the structure
-their fields.
+of their fields.

 ## Multiple returns

 Records allow functions to return multiple values bundled together.
-Using [pattern matching][], you can retrieve record values from a return by
+To retrieve record values from a return,
-destructuring them directly into local variables:

-{% comment %}
-    TODO: link to patterns page, specifically records destructuring section.
-{% endcomment %}
+destructure the values into local variables using [pattern matching][].

 ```dart
 // Returns multiple values in a record: